respawn-app/FlowMVI/docs/v2/android.md

-## Learn how to use FlowMVI with Android.
+# Learn how to use FlowMVI with Android

 There are multiple options on how to organize your code when working with Android.
 The choice depends on your project's specific needs and each option has certain tradeoffs.